RanMatalon/Prophet-FX-forecasting/README.md

 <img width="932" height="373" alt="image" src="https://github.com/user-attachments/assets/8b50e03f-3398-4f7e-825e-8305b473331d" />

-Especially for this need i created the function calculate_optimal_cv_initial, which takes inputs of (data_length,forecast_horizon_days,target_folds,min_ratio,max_initial_days) and creates the optimal cv_initial while keeping the constraints of the min_ration.
+Especially for this need i created the function calculate_optimal_cv_initial, which takes inputs of (data_length,forecast_horizon_days,target_folds,min_ratio,max_initial_days) and creates the optimal cv_initial while keeping the constraints of the min_ratio.
 Can recommand if possible higher folds can be reached, too.
 If target folds are not possible given the data and horizon, there will be fitted a default cv_initial.